top of page

 01. Online advertising

 Cost-effective and convenient, online advertising is a great internet marketing strategy for reaching audiences on a large scale.
-By using this type of copywriting marketing strategy, small businesses can use online ads to engage with potential customers using a variety of mediums, including social media platforms, search engines, native advertising and display ads.
+By using this type of copywriting marketing strategy, small businesses can use online ads to engage with potential customers using a variety of mediums, including social media platforms, landing pages, search engines, native advertising and display ads.

 The special benefit of online advertising today is the convenience of targeting your content.
 Most tools and platforms can guide your advertising strategy, allowing you to track your ad’s performance and use insights to more effectively engage with your desired audience.